The Complete Guide to Writing Cookbooks, Blogs, Memoir, Recipes and More

 Chapter 12: Bringing Home the Bacon

 Will Write for Food is based on my own experiences as a blogger, cookbook co-author, freelance writer and former magazine editor.
 It contains interviews with dozens of the country’s most successful food writers, food bloggers, literary agents, cookbook editors, and recipe developers.
 I reveal what kind of food writing is working now and why, and show readers how to improve theirs.
-Featuring strategic advice and “break into the business” stories from award-winning writers like cookbook author Mark Bittman, food blogger Shauna James Ahern, and Los Angeles Times Food Editor Russ Parsons, Will Write for Food is an essential tool for food-obsessed people who want to express themselves.
+Featuring strategic advice and “break into the business” stories from award-winning writers like cookbook author Mark Bittman, food blogger Shauna James Ahern, and former Los Angeles Times Food Editor Russ Parsons, Will Write for Food is an essential tool for food-obsessed people who want to express themselves.

 Listen to this podcast about my book, which also answers these questions: